Coastal motorcycle route ambassador Jayne Tollan guides us through this Breathtaking Road

 Meet Jayne Tollan, our coastal road ambassador who has been exploring Scotland’s breath-taking roads on two wheels for over 20 years.
-She’s also completed her advanced riding test and is now an IAM observer – nice work!
-Here’s her thoughts on touring Scotland’s coast by motorcycle.
+She’s also completed her advanced motorcycle riding test and is now an IAM observer – nice work!
+Here’s her thoughts on touring Scotland’s coastal routes by motorcycle.

 Jayne is part of the Curvy Riders motorcycle group, a national group that provides riders with great confidence and comradery.
 With hundreds of members in Scotland based over eight regions, Jayne is the group representative for the Clyde Valley region.
 One of her favourite routes to explore is our coastal road from Glenuig to Lochailort, which forms part of the stunning Ardnamurchan Loop.

 Here’s her top tips on how to make the most of that motorcycle route.

 Why is the Ardnamurchan Loop coastal road such a great Scottish motorcycle ride?

 The coastal road is an iconic road that leads to the most westerly point of mainland Scotland where you will find the Ardnamurchan lighthouse.
 With rugged coastline, white sandy beaches and stunning views over to the small isles, the road is filled with iconic scenery from start to finish.
 Classic Scottish motorbike touring stuff.